SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 ### Container Storage

 Storing data to the container file system should only be used for small amounts of ephemeral data.
 The data is lost whenever the container is restarted with a fresh image, which can happen in a number of scenarios (container restarted on different node, container upgraded with new image, etc.)

 ### Local Node Storage

 Each node within Spin has 1.7 TB of storage available to containers.
 Because it is provisioned on SSD, this storage is relatively fast.
 Because it is local to a node, any data previously written will not be available to a container if it’s restarted on a different node.
 Therefore, this storage is most useful for applications that read/write lots of data that is considered transient or disposable (for example an application cache).

 ### Rancher NFS

 Rancher NFS is a storage class residing on NFS servers and available only from within the Spin environment.
 It is appropriate when an application needs persistent storage, that will be available to containers even if restarted on a different node.
 The storage is not available from outside of Spin, so it’s not a good choice when data needs to be part of a pipeline that has components outside of Spin, or when users expect to have direct access to the data files from login nodes.
 Rancher NFS does have nice built-in lifecycle features that can optionally create/destroy data directories to match the life cycle of an application stack.

 ### Global File System / GPFS

-General guidelines for using GPFS within Spin
+General guidelines for using GPFS within Spin:

 * The mount point should be as deep in directory structure as possible
 * e.g. /global/project/scratch/username/project/application rather than /global/project/scratch